Yandex Cloud

 • Deleting an S3 connector

-You can manage your connection to an S3 object storage by using the S3 Connector resource on your project page in the DataSphere interface.
+You can manage your S3 object storage connection by using the S3 Connector resource on your project page in the DataSphere interface.

-To connect to an object storage from the notebook code, follow the steps given in Connecting to S3 using the library.
+To connect to an object storage from the notebook code, follow this guide.

 Note

-Avoid using S3 storage in FUSE mode for buckets with single-layer (non-recursive) folders that include many files, as this will significantly decrease storage performance.
+Avoid using your S3 storage in FUSE mode for buckets with single-layer (non-recursive) folders that contain many files, as this will significantly degrade storage performance.

 Getting startedGetting started